RSDKModding/RSDK-Modding-Wiki/README.md

 - Install [Python](https://www.python.org/downloads/)
 - Install Material For MkDocs and the necessary plug-ins: `pip install mkdocs-material mkdocs-glightbox --upgrade`
-- Serve webpage locally: `mkdocs serve`
+- Serve webpage locally: `mkdocs serve --livereload`
     - You can also build a static site instead, using `mkdocs build`

 The served webpage will auto refresh whenever you make changes to the files.